ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 - Tile Objects only
 - Visible in minimap
-- Players will be transferred to a different server if they walk into the tile this object is centered on
+- Players will be transferred to a different server if colliding with the warp
 - Custom properties:
   - Address: string
   - Port: number